foothill-cs/foothill-cs/README.md

 # Foothill High School CS

 ## Who are we?
-The computer science club at foothill high school.
+The Computer Science Club at Foothill High School.